PennockTech/dummyapp/README.md

   <a href="https://github.com/PennockTech/ci">GitHub</a>,
   <a href="https://hub.docker.com/r/pennocktech/ci/">Docker Hub</a>.
-* We merge in contents from a data image; at the size we're at, it's silly, but that's necessarily true for larger data sets.
+* We merge in contents from a data image; at the size we're at, it's silly, but that's not necessarily true for larger data sets.
 I'm using `philpennock/poetry` which is just a couple of Rudyard Kipling poems.
   <a href="https://github.com/philpennock/poetry">GitHub</a>,
   <a href="https://hub.docker.com/r/philpennock/poetry/">Docker Hub</a>.